Zayd3030/FrontendCW/README.md

 - **Backend:** http://localhost:3001
 - **Frontend:** http://localhost:5173

-If the frontend fetches data from the backend successfully, your setup is complete.
+If the frontend fetches data from the backend successfully then the setup is complete.

 ### 5️⃣ Push Your Project to GitHub
 Once everything works, commit and push your code: